abboudl/Chik-p/S4-CTF-Services-HAProxy/readme.md

 ### Important Accounts, Credentials, and Secrets

 During service deployment, Ansible uses the `lpass` commandline utility to retrieve passwords from a LastPass password vault.
-The following tables catalog all secrets related to HAProxy that must be set up in lastpass prior to the <automated infrastructure build process>.
+The following tables catalog all secrets related to HAProxy that must be set up in lastpass prior to service deployment.

 | LastPass ID                     | Secret Type              | Username            | Description                                                                                              |
 |---------------------------------|--------------------------|---------------------|----------------------------------------------------------------------------------------------------------|